getzola/zola/docs/content/documentation/content/image-processing/index.md

 ## Resize operations

-The source for all examples is this 300 × 380 pixels image:
+The source for all examples is this 300 pixel × 380 pixel image:

 ![zola](01-zola.png)